caas-team/GoKubeDownscaler/CONTRIBUTING.md

 ## Code and Structure

-Try to stick to golang best practices and standarts.
+Try to stick to golang best practices and standards.
 Package structure standards can be found here: https://github.com/golang-standards/project-layout

 ## Issues

 If applicable use the issue template.
 This ensures a consistent structure which makes it easier to find important details.
-Issues which aren't ready for processing, you can mark them as a draft by writing "Draft: " infront of the issue name.
+Issues which aren't ready for processing, can be marked as a draft by writing "Draft: " infront of the issue name.

 ## Pull Requests